Anomalous plasmon mode in strained Weyl semimetals: Topological Fermi liquid theory

 where we define ${\cal J}^\mu_5=({\cal J}^\mu_+ -{\cal J}^\mu_-)$ and ${\cal J}^\mu=({\cal J}^\mu_+ +{\cal J}^\mu_-)$.
-The ordinary magnetic field leads to a chiral anomaly, while the pseudomagnetic field leads to charge non-conservation.
+The coupling between ordinary intrinsic electric field to the pseudomagnetic field leads to a local charge non-conservation (Eq.~\ref{total-eq}), while the elastic pseudofields lead to a chiral anomaly (Eq.~\ref{chiral-eq}).
 The chiral anomaly in Eq.~(\ref{chiral-eq}) describes the strain-induced charge pumping between the nodes with opposite chirality, $\delta n_\chi^{(1)}= \chi\frac{e^2\tau_c}{2 \pi^2} (\bm{{\cal E}^{el}}\cdot \bm{{\cal B}^{el}})$, leads to a slight shift in chemical potential as $\delta \mu_\chi^{(1)}= \chi (\bm{{\cal E}^{el}}\cdot \bm{{\cal B}^{el}})\tau_c /2 $.
-It is noted that this strain-induced chirality imbalance is independent of the dynamics of collective excitations and it stems from the extrinsic elastic fields.
+It is noted that this strain-induced chirality imbalance is independent of the dynamics of collective excitations and it stems from the extrinsic elastic pseudofields.
 On the other hand, the coupling between pseudomagnetic field and the induced electric field $\bm{{\tilde E}}{(\bm{r},t)}$ owing to the charge dynamics leads to an unexpected local charge non-conservation, Eq.~(\ref{total-eq}), that can be interpreted as a charge pumping between the bulk and the boundaries of the system \citep{PhysRevX.6.041021,Landsteiner_2016}.
 Although the result of Eq.~(\ref{total-eq}) seems to be unphysical, considering both the bulk and the surface contribution can restore the charge conservation \citep{Landsteiner_2016,PhysRevB.89.075124}.
-The violation of local charge conservation in Weyl semimetals naturally arises from the fact that the current conservation equation only includes the bulk region, hence the extra charge is expected to come from the edge of the system \citep{PhysRevX.6.041021,Ilan_2019,Grushin_2016}.
+The violation of local charge conservation in Weyl semimetals naturally arises from the fact that the current conservation equation only includes the bulk region, hence the excess charge is expected to come from the edge of the system \citep{PhysRevX.6.041021,Ilan_2019,Grushin_2016}.
 This non-conservation problem can be circumvented by adding the so-called Bardeen-Zumino polynomial, ${\cal J}^\mu \rightarrow {\cal J}^\mu+\frac{e^2}{2\pi^2} \bm{{\cal A}}^{el} \times \bm{\tilde{E}}$ to the electric current, which renders the consistent version of the anomaly equation, $\partial_\mu {\cal J}^\mu=0$~\citep{Bardeen_1986,Landsteiner_2016,Gorbar_2017}.

+The strain-induced local charge non-conservation in Weyl semimetals, Eq.~(\ref{total-eq}), plays a key role in driving a new collective mode.
+The charge density imbalance induced between the bulk and the surface is